 In 1881, the regiment became the 1st Battalion Royal Inniskilling Fusiliers and a 2nd Battalion (formerly the 108th Regiment) came into being.
 At the same time, three Regiments of Irish Militia were named the 3rd, 4th and 5th Battalions.
 The 2nd Battalion saw service in the great uprisings in the North-West frontier of India during 1897-98, and after the end of that campaign remained in India until January 1902 when it was sent to South Africa to take part in the closing stages of the Boer War.
 The 1st Battalion had already reached South Africa in November 1899 and was sent to support the lifting of the siege of Ladysmith, and stayed in South Africa until the end of the war in 1902.

-At the outbreak of the First World War in August 1914, the 1st Battalion was based in India and the 2nd in Dover, the latter going to France with the 4th Division which was amongst those to be heavily engaged at the Battle of Le Cateau.
+At the outbreak of the First World War in August 1914, the 1st Battalion was based in India and the 2nd in Dover, the latter going to France with the 4th Division which was among those to be heavily engaged at the Battle of Le Cateau.
 The 1st Battalion was part of the 29th Division which landed at Helles on the Gallipoli peninsula in April 1915, and later served with them on the Western Front.
 Nine new battalions were raised during the war, all of which took part in the great battles in France and Flanders between 1915 and 1918, while two of them saw service in Gallipoli, Macedonia and Palestine.
 During the First World War, men of the Royal Inniskillings Fusiliers were awarded eight Victoria Crosses.
 All the new battalions were disbanded after the war, and although the 2nd Battalion was reprieved, in 1922 it agreed to disband in order to allow the Royal Irish Fusiliers to retain one battalion.

 Between 1919 and 1934 the 1st Battalion was stationed at home and then travelled to India, Iraq, Shanghai and Singapore.

 In 1939, the 1st Battalion again found itself in India, and the 2nd Battalion, which had been re-formed in 1937, was based at Catterick.
-The 2nd Battalion was sent to France as part of the British Expeditionary Force and was amongst the troops to be evacuated from Dunkirk in 1940.
+The 2nd Battalion was sent to France as part of the British Expeditionary Force and was among the troops to be evacuated from Dunkirk in 1940.
 In 1942 the 1st Battalion was flown to Burma to help stem the Japanese advance and in 1943 took part in the operations in the Arakan peninsula.
 After re-fitting, the 2nd Battalion left England as part of the 5th Division in 1942 on a journey that was to include Madagascar, India, Iraq, Persia, Syria, Lebanon, and eventually arrived back in Egypt before taking part in the conquest of Sicily.
 The war formed 6th Battalion joined the 38th (Irish) Brigade, which landed in November 1942 in North Africa and after the defeat of the German Armies there, went on to join in the invasion of Sicily.
-After the successful completion of this operation, both the 2nd and 6th Battalions landed in Italy and joined in the advance north of Rome.
+After the successful completion of this operation, both the 2nd and 6th Battalions landed in Italy and joined in the advance south of Rome.
 In July 1944, the 6th Battalion was disbanded, with its place in the 38th (Irish) Brigade being taken by the 2nd Battalion, which then fought with the brigade during the final battles of that campaign.
 When the war ended, the 2nd Battalion found itself in Austria and remained there on garrison duty, until being disbanded in 1947.

 Roll of Honour of men of the Royal Inniskilling Fusiliers who died while serving with the Irish Brigade.